PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 Using events {#using_events}
 ------------

-Class Event is the core of Mops\'s event management.
-It instantiates a single object, fEvent, which resides in the nucleus portion of Mops\'s dictionary.
+Class Event is the core of Mops's event management.
+It instantiates a single object, fEvent, which resides in the nucleus portion of Mops's dictionary.
 FEvent is functionally an X-Array of 24 elements, each of which contains the xt of a Mops word corresponding to a particular event type.
 The Macintosh OS maintains a first-in first-out queue of events received from various I/O devices, and the application can request that the next event be accepted from the queue at any time.
-If no &lsquo;real&rsquo; events are outstanding, the Macintosh returns to the application with a Null event, which is simply a statement that nothing else happened so that the application can continue with its processing.
+If no 'real' events are outstanding, the Macintosh returns to the application with a Null event, which is simply a statement that nothing else happened so that the application can continue with its processing.